cparmn/cparmn.github.io/_posts/2018-02-14-Linux_LVMs.md

 Gathering this information will provide you with all the information you need to being added the disk to the LVM.

-Adding the disk to the LVM.
+Adding the disk to the LVM
 ---
 In order to add a disk to an LVM you need to Initialize a physical volume to be used by LVM.
 This is accomplished with the `pvcreate` command as shown below.
 The disk will be the same disk you verified with the `fdisk` command in this case, `/dev/mapper/mpathf` due to the fact that I'm using multipathing